Streatham Hill Theatre

 Current situation

-Local campaign group The Friends of Streatham Hill Theatre remains very proactive and has achieved successes both in fundraising and in harnessing strong community support for the building.
+Local campaign group The Friends of Streatham Hill Theatre remains very proactive and has achieved successes both in fundraising and in harnessing strong community and creative industry support for the building.
 Theatres Trust has been supporting the group since its formation providing fundraising and viability study advice.

-In July 2018, the group was successful in getting the building listed as an Asset of Community Value (ACV), despite an appeal by the owners.
-At the end of the five-year term, a new ACV application was made by the group.
-This was approved in December 2023.
-The council’s original decision to list the theatre as an ACV remains important as it recognises the theatre’s cultural and social role in its community and is a sign of the council’s support for the building.
+In December 2023, the group successfully applied for a new Asset of Community Value listing for the building (the original listing from 2018 having expired).
+The council’s original and continued decision to list the theatre as an ACV remains important as it recognises the theatre’s cultural and social role in its community and is a sign of the council’s support for the building.

 Theatres Trust continues to seek discussion with the church to understand how it may use the building, its plans for necessary repair and restoration, and whether the building will be opened for use by the community.
 We also hope to discuss the possibility of shared use of the space so that Streatham Hill Theatre may once again be open for live performance use for the benefit of the local community.

-We will continue to support The Friends of Streatham Hill Theatre and work with them, the council, and other key stakeholders, to seek to progress discussions with the new owner and ensure that the building, its historic fabric, and community and live performance use are protected.
+We will continue to support The Friends of Streatham Hill Theatre and work with them, the council, and other key stakeholders, to ensure that the building, its historic fabric, and community and live performance use are protected.

 Photos, Streatham Hill Theatre, Tim Hatcher